SvenBroeckling/phasesix/README.md

 #### Redis

-Phase Six relies on a locally [redis](https://redis.io/) server.
+Phase Six relies on a local [redis](https://redis.io/) server.
 The installation depends on your system.
 For linux, use your package manager (i.e. `apt install redis-server`).
 On macOS, use Homebrew to `brew install redis`.

 #### Python and virtualenv